Work in progress on a dress for the label Hervé L. Leroux from the Spring-Summer 2013 couture collection.

-Please note that the images above have been collected through Pinterest and have been credited where possible.
+Please note that the images above of draping and moulage have been collected through Pinterest and have been credited where possible.
 Experiments with bands of fabric via Un Peu Du Sucre», draped single piece of fabric via La Petite Salope», draped chiffon bodice via Burda Style», angular folded drape via Design de Moda Uniritter»

 It is important to take photographs, draw sketches and take notes as you work through these experimental stages just in case you want to return to an idea later on.
 This includes taking notes of details and helpful construction elements that aren’t clear from photos.
 For example, it may be helpful to take note of the position of grain lines on rough sketches as this may affect the way that the fabric moulds or stretches.